marcoguerri/marcoguerri.github.io/_posts/2013-10-07-gentoo-dmcrypt-luks.markdown

 An alternative way to install grub is to simply use *grub-install* on /dev/sda.
-*update-grub* can normally be used to update menu.lst (or grub.cfg) based on the kernels available under /boot, but in this case the configuration file is so simple that it will be populated manually.
-As a aside note, update-grub relies on the output of df command, which must reports correctly an entry for the boot partition.
+*update-grub* can normally be used to update menu.lst (or grub.cfg) based on the kernels available under /boot, but in this case the configuration file is so simple that it can be populated manually.
+As a aside note, update-grub relies on the output of df command, which must report correctly an entry for the boot partition.
 If /etc/mtab is empty, an error is raised (df: cannot read table of mounted file systems).
 A quick workaround is to manually add to /etc/mtab the following line